dxc-technology/halstack-style-guide/docs/principles/Spacing/README.md

 # Spacing

+In the search of consistent alignment between the elements we provide a spacing scale based on a root values of 8px and 4px.
 The numbers 4 and 8 are easily multiplied, they provide flexible and consistent, yet distinct enough, steps between them.

 ![image](https://user-images.githubusercontent.com/44420072/114699087-20383180-9d20-11eb-83ee-a61f8928b971.png)